atmcgrath/template-demo/index.md

     nav: "categories"

 include_categories:
+  - templates
+  - getting-started
   - how-to
-  - templates

-classes: # Setting the class as wide will extend the page's content into the right margin.
+classes: # wide # Setting the class as wide will extend the page's content into the right margin.

 ---

 You can replace the text in this section with your own text such as an introduction to your site.